 Posted on: April 1st, 2019, | By Candy, WayKen Marketing Manager

-Die Casting is an extremely efficient process that enables the manufacturers to produce complex and precise metal parts in a very short span of time.
+Die Casting is an extremely efficient process that enables manufacturers to produce complex and precise metal parts in a very short span of time.
 It is even more widespread for aluminum parts.
-A large portion of automobile parts such as car disks, pump elements, aluminum valves and fittings, aesthetic components etc. are actually die casting parts.
-This process offers a lot of advantages with little limitations.
-Let's try to understand the way die casting processes work, what kind of properties you can achieve and in which case aluminum die casting is the process to stick with to get the best profit.
+A large portion of automobile parts such as car disks, pump elements, aluminum valves and fittings, aesthetic components, etc. are actually die casting parts.
+This process offers a lot of advantages with few limitations.
+Let’s try to understand the way die casting processes to work, what kind of properties you can achieve, and in which case aluminum die casting is the process to stick with to get the best profit.

 What is Die Cast Aluminum?

 Aluminum alloys have the perfect qualities for casting.
 They have low melting temperature, the great filling rate of the mold, little to no cavity formation.
 All of that resulted in an advanced development of the aluminum cast parts production methods.
 Nowadays, there are literally hundreds of ways to cast an aluminum part.
 There are different mold materials and forming types, different master-model types, a large variety of ways to actually pour the metal, and, naturally, conditions for its solidification and cool down.
 The most popular casting method in the modern industry is aluminum die casting.

 Aluminum dies casting consists of pouring liquid aluminum alloys into a cavity formed by two or more steel dies clamped together.
 The liquid is usually under pressure to ensure the complete filling of the cavity.
 Once the aluminum has filled the cavity completely, it is left to solidify and cool down for the ejection.
 At last, the solid part is ejected by unclamping the steel dies and a new one can be formed.

 Aluminum casting products formed by die casts have a lot of advantages.